spinnylights/vulkan-notes/vulkan_notes.md

 of tesselation at the edge (outer) and in the interior (inner) performed on primitives before the tesselation evaluation stage.

+#### Tessellation evaluation shaders

+Between tessellation control and tessellation evaluation, abstract primitives are assembled from the patches output by the tesselation control stage.
+After this, the tessellation evaluation shader is responsible for actually specifying the position and other data associated with the vertices in the abstract primitive.

+They are able to control some aspects of how the tessellation primitive generator operates, such as the kind of primitives that are assembled and the spacing of the vertices.

 ## Resource descriptors